GioF71/spotconnect-airplay-docker/README.md

 ## References

 This is based on [this project](https://github.com/philippe44/SpotConnect) by [philippe44](https://github.com/philippe44).
-It will let you use your AirPlay renderers as Spotify Connect devices.
+It will let you use your AirPlay renderers as Spotify Connect devices, including those that you have created using [Shairport Sync](https://github.com/mikebrady/shairport-sync).

 ## Links